charles-masse/portfolio/README.md

 - Create an interesting environment for these characters to interact with that showcase the typical crowd behaviors.

 ## How to manage lots of characters on screen
 Obviously, it's Crowd, you need a lot of characters--it's also the scariest part.
 I want my website to run well on most computers and smartphones.
 The last thing I want is to lose an opportunity because my website was lagging on a recruiters' phone.
-Here's what I did to surmount these hurdles :
+Here's what I did to overcome these hurdles :

 - Stylized over realistic
 - Instanced characters